Wilcolab/Anythink-Market-u8qftqyf/node-server/README.md

 ## Adding Endpoints

+The server currently includes the following endpoints:

+- `GET /` - Returns "Hello World"
+- `GET /tasks` - Returns all tasks in JSON format
+- `POST /tasks` - Adds a new task (expects JSON body with `text` field)

-To add endpoints to the server, edit the `index.js` file and add routes before the `app.listen()` call:
+To add more endpoints to the server, edit the `index.js` file and add routes before the `app.listen()` call:

 ```javascript
 app.get('/api/health', (req, res) => {